hallatore/MeshBlend-docs/Getting started/Settings.md

 Enabling this disables the tick budget on the **MeshBlend Activator Actor**.

 When using the **Movie Render Queue** you should always set `r.MeshBlend.DisableRestrictions 1`

-## MeshBlend Activator Actor

-### Process Budget (ms)

-- Default: `0.3`

-The activator ensures each mesh component in the scene has a blend ID.
-The blend ID is encoded into the **Custom Primitive Data** (Static Meshes), and **Per Instance Custom Data** (Instanced Static Meshes) for each component.

-To ensure no frame hitching this processing operates on a strict max processing budget per tick.
-The activator is set to tick during `TG_DuringPhysics` and by default it's never allowed to use more than 0.3 ms.

-The blend IDs are encoded at packaging, so the activator mostly idles in a packaged game.

-> [!NOTE]
-> Setting `r.MeshBlend.DisableRestrictions 1` disables this budget.

 ## Advanced/Experimental Console Variables